-Its actually not bad as long as you don’t use the technique for actual Dinosaurs.
-If its just supposed to be just a giant monster then okay I’ll buy it.
-But when you have someone going on about this being a Brontosaurus and we just see a big Lizard then it becomes too much for me.
+It’s actually not the worst visually as long as you don’t use the technique for actual Dinosaurs.
+If it’s just supposed to be just a giant monster then okay I’ll buy it, but when you have someone going on about this being a Brontosaurus like in the movie and we just see a big Lizard then it becomes too much for me.

 The Slurpasaur technique was later parodied in “The Lost World Jurassic Park” when Vince Vaughn’s character mentions that he was expecting big iquanas.

-The Tyrannosaurus in this movie is represented by a crocodile with fins stuck to its back and horns glued to its head.
-I suppose it actually looks more like a badly done Spinosaurus than a Tyrannosaurus.
+The Tyrannosaurus in this movie is represented by a crocodile with fins stuck to its back and horns glued to its head, making it look more like a badly done Spinosaurus than a Tyrannosaurus.

 It appears in two sequences.
 First it wrestles with a Brontosaurus which is represented by a lizard with a frill around its head and fins glued to its back.
 Once again it actually looks more like a badly done Dilophosaurus than the animal its supposed to be.
 Or at least the Dilophosaurus from Jurassic Park as the real animal most likely did not have a frill.

 This fight sequence is actually a pretty good Dino battle.
 My only problem with it is that it makes me a bit uncomfortable as we are actually watching real animals fighting with each other.